Back To The Garden

 Some progress was made; but unfortunately greed, ignorance, and intolerance seem to have gained some ground over the last few years.
 Mother Nature is still being treated very badly; and those interested in maintaining the status quo are sparing no effort to prevent meaningful action that could save our planet.
 Racial intolerance and gender inequality still rob our souls of the peace and love our Creators intended for us.

-So today’s headlines are abuzz with reminders that fifty years ago today, some 400,000 people were gathered for “3 Days Of Peace, Love, and Music.”
-The promoters were in no way prepared for the number of people who would arrive at what quickly became a free event for those who didn’t have tickets.
-Sanitation issues, scarce availability of food and water, and many other difficulties plagued the event; yet no violence erupted, and only 2 people died (one of an overdose, one killed accidentally by a tractor).
+Remember all that mention of 1969 at the beginning of this story?
+Well at that music festival called Woodstock, sanitation issues, scarce availability of food and water, and many other difficulties plagued the event; yet no violence erupted, and only 2 people died (one of an overdose, one killed accidentally by a tractor).
 Nearly a half million people gathered and showed the world that peace and love, in spite of adverse conditions, were indeed possible.
 There are still many children of the 60’s who cling to the belief that living in peace and love is more than just a dream.
 It’s a necessity.